 - Job creation: The creation of employment opportunities that will focus on previously disadvantaged groups, such as the youth, women and persons with disabilities

 - Addressing infrastructural disparities: The reconstruction and social development programmes will focus on developing basic infrastructure in underdeveloped communities and, in doing so, will explore employment opportunities for local communities.

-- Education, training and development: The provision of effective, community driven and relevant educational, training and development programmes is a focal point of the IFP’s reconstruction and social development programme.
+- Education, training and development: The provision of effective, community-driven and relevant educational, training and development programmes is a focal point of the IFP’s reconstruction and social development programme.

 - Small, medium and micro enterprises (SMME) development: The development of SMMEs forms part of growing the economy and contributes towards improving the quality of life of all South Africans.
-In supporting SMMEs, the IFP will give preference to emerging enterprises which are owned and managed by previously disadvantaged population groups.
+In supporting SMMEs, the IFP will give preference to emerging enterprises that are owned and managed by previously disadvantaged population groups.

 - Environment: Conservation and protection of the environment and the country’s natural resources will be a primary area on which the reconstruction and social development programme will focus.

-- HIV\AIDS: Through continued research, education and counselling programmes, reconstruction and social development programmes will address this serious epidemic which has a serious negative impact on social development and economic growth.
+- HIV\AIDS: Through continued research, education and counselling programmes, reconstruction and social development programmes will address this serious epidemic, which has a serious negative impact on social development and economic growth.

-- Fostering and promoting good governance: Communities will be empowered with the skills with which to ensure effective self-governance, effective co-ordination and facilitation of reconstruction and social development programmes, and the sustainability of such community initiatives.
+- Fostering and promoting good governance: Communities will be empowered with the skills with which to ensure effective self-governance, effective coordination and facilitation of reconstruction and social development programmes, and the sustainability of such community initiatives.

-The IFP reconstruction and social development policy will bring about social equity through the development and empowerment of human resources, optimisation of community participation in social development, integration of the reconstruction and development programme with social development, and steady and sustainable economic growth.
+The IFP’s reconstruction and social development policy will bring about social equity through the development and empowerment of human resources, optimisation of community participation in social development, integration of the reconstruction and development programme with social development, and steady and sustainable economic growth.